sephnescence/scryscraper/AI_CONTEXT.md

 ```

 - **Plan Folders**: Use a folder for each plan item: `<priority>--<type>--<name>/`.
+  - **Allowed Types**:
+    - `prereq`: A mandatory task that must be completed before proceeding.
+    - `optional`: A task that is not critical for the current goal but adds value.
+    - `blocker`: A question, decision, or issue that prevents progress and requires user input.
 - **Plan Files**: Inside the folder, the file must be named `<name>--<version>--<Ymd-His>.md` (e.g., `pnpm-init--v1--20251122-134500.md`).
 - **History**: Move previous versions of plan files to `_history/` within the plan folder.
 - **Gitkeep**: Always include a `.gitkeep` file in `_completed`, `_history`, and `_cleared` folders to ensure they are tracked by git even when empty.
 - **Main Plan File**: The main plan file must have a timestamp suffix: `<plan-name>--<version>--<Ymd-His>.md`.
+  - **History**: Move previous versions of the main plan file to `_history/` within the plan folder.
   - **Versioning**: Do not edit existing plan files.
 Create a new file with a new timestamp for every change.
   - **Changelog**: Each new version must include a changelog noting what changed from the previous version.
 - **Completed Plans**: Move finished plan folders to `docs/plans/_completed/`.